tushar-cero/FootballScorerApp/README.md

-# FootballScorerApp
+# FootballScorer
-An web application to track your football games.
+Check out the website at https://footballscorer.netlify.app A web app that lets you, track your football games.
+It features basic referee accessories as well.